larsencyber/larsencyber.github.io/content/blog/2023-07-24-study-exam-guide-burp-suite-certified-practitioner/index.md

 ---
 title: Study & Exam Guide for the Burp Suite Certified Practitioner (BSCP)
-summary: A guide on how to pass the Burp Suite Certified Practitioner exam.
+summary: Portswigger's Web Security Academy is the best free resource to develop web application penetration testing skills.
+In this article, I describe my study approach and exam tips and tricks to pass the accompanying BSCP exam.
 date: 2023-07-24
 authors:
   - admin